S&T Police Department

 The size of the student body, faculty, and staff, coupled with the fact that a large number of students live off-campus, leads to a relatively large number of motor vehicles on and near the campus.
 This traffic load, in turn, complicates parking for the campus citizen and creates a hazard for vehicles and pedestrians.
 The committee has prescribed the rules governing the classification and use of parking lots, the qualifications for parking on those lots, and the rules for application, issuance, and use of parking permits.

 - Regulations pertaining to area permits and metered parking are enforced YEAR ROUND from 7:30 a.m. to 4:30 p.m. except on Saturdays, Sundays and official university holidays.
-Other regulations are enforced at all times.
+Other regulations are enforced at all times as noted below.

-- Permit and metered parking at Thomas Jefferson Residence Hall and the Multi-Purpose Building shall be enforced 24 hours a day 7 days a week.
+- Permit and metered parking at Thomas Jefferson Residence Hall shall be enforced 24 hours a day, 7 days a week.

-- Employees and students lending their vehicle to a visitor will be responsible for any violations occurring on campus.
+- Employees and students lending their vehicle to a visitor or that invite a visitor to campus will be responsible for any violations occurring on campus.

 - Parking permit owners shall park only in the area to which the purchased permit allows access.

-- Employees and students without parking permits shall use only metered spaces.
+- Employees and students without parking permits shall use only metered spaces or valid street parking.

-- Specially marked disabled parking, driveways, yellow curbs and zones, spaces marked for 24 hour enforcement, fire lanes, vehicle types and areas not designated as a parking area, etc., shall be enforced 24 hours a day seven days a week.
+- Specially marked disabled parking, driveways, yellow curbs and zones, fire lanes, vehicle types, and areas not designated as a parking area, etc., shall be enforced 24 hours a day, 7 days a week.

-- University driveways, yellow curbs and zones, and any other area not specifically designated as a parking area shall not be used at any time.
+- University driveways, yellow curbs and zones, and any other area not specifically designated as a parking area shall not be used for parking at any time.

-- The Director of University Police, with the concurrence of the Parking Committee Chair, shall have the authority to suspend all or part of the parking regulations for specific periods of time.
+- The Director of the Missouri S&T Police Department, with the concurrence of the Parking Committee Chair, shall have the authority to suspend all or part of the parking regulations for specific periods of time.

 Lost and Found